siduction/sidu-manual/data/en/0003-help_en.md

 ### Useful links

 [Debian reference card - to print on a single sheet](https://www.debian.org/doc/manuals/refcard/refcard.en.pdf)
-[HOWTOs from the Debian site](https://www.debian.org/doc/#howtos) (is automatically in your language if browser is localized)
+[HOWTOs from the Debian site](https://www.debian.org/doc/#howtos) (automatically in your language if browser is localized)
-[Debian Reference: Basics and System Administration](http://qref.sourceforge.net/index.en.php) documents available as HTML, text, PDF and PS
+[Debian Reference: Basics and System Administration](http://qref.sourceforge.net/index.en.php) (documents available as HTML, text, PDF and PS)
-[Common Unix Printing System CUPS](https://www.cups.org/) .
-In KDE, the KDE Help Center provides information about CUPS.
+[Common Unix Printing System CUPS](https://www.cups.org/) (In KDE, the KDE Help Center provides information about CUPS.)
-[LibreOffice](https://libreoffice.org/) There are many offerings in the "Help" menu.
+[LibreOffice](https://libreoffice.org/) (There is a wide choice in the "Help" menu.)

 <div id="rev">Last edited: 2021/26/08</div>